-Although allowing the mat to overlap the image is the most common matting technique, sometimes employing the practice of using a mat opening that is larger than the image, known as “float mounting”, works best.
-This matting technique prevents any masking of any part of the framed image.
-It is especially useful when the ability to view the artist’s signature or print data is desired.
+Although allowing the mat to overlap the image is the most common matting technique, sometimes using a mat opening that is larger than the image, known as “float mounting,” works best.
+This matting technique prevents any masking (or covering) of any part of the framed image.
+It is especially useful when you want the ability to view the artist’s signature or print data.

 There are several ways to accomplish this look, including using different overlap measurements on different edges of the work.
-Usually the side and top border measurements are between 1/4 to 1/2 inch and the bottom is expanded to reveal between 1/4 and 1 inch of the border.
+Usually the side and top border measurements are between ¼ to ½ inch and the bottom is expanded to reveal between ¼ and 1 inch of the border.
 In most cases, the bottom dimensions of a mat are equal to the top and sides, but the presence of a signature changes all that.
-However, getting it right requires a little math along with some good measuring skills.
+Getting it right requires a little math along with some good measuring skills.
 Beyond that, another common mistake is to forget to double the border size when calculating the opening.

-For example, if the signature is under 1/2 inch, then you can use 1/4 or 3/8 inch top and side borders and 1/2 inch bottom border.
-If the signature requires 3/4 inch, then you can use 1/2 top and side borders.
-In this case, the mat opening will be one inch larger than the image width, and 1 1/4 inches larger than the image height.
+For example, if the signature is shorter than ½ an inch, you can use ¼- or 3/8-inch top and side borders with a slightly larger ½- inch bottom border.
+If the signature has a height of 3/4 inch, you can use ½-inch top and side borders.
+In this case, the mat opening will be 1 inch larger than the image width, and 1¼ inches larger than the image height.

-Sometimes drawing out a sketch prior to making any cuts helps better visualize your aims.
-Beyond that, never forget that the adage, “measure twice, cut once” does not just apply to woodworking.
+Sometimes drawing out a sketch prior to making any cuts helps better visualize your goals.
+Beyond that, never forget that the adage “measure twice, cut once” doesn’t just apply to carpentry.

-Frame Destination carries several varieties of mats, including 100% cotton, acid-free and lignin-free mats with solid color throughout, mats that trap and neutralize pollutants and acid by-products, and paper mat featuring white or cream cores.
+Frame Destination carries several varieties of mats, including 100% cotton, acid-free and lignin-free mats with solid color throughout, plus mats that trap and neutralize pollutants and acid by-products.
 All mats from our shop feature larger windows than most store-bought mats, meaning more of the image showing through in a framed piece.

-All artwork below 20” on each side has mat windows cut ¼ of an inch smaller, which allows for just 1/8 of an inch overlap for each side.
-Opening for images 20” and larger on both sides are cut ½” smaller.
-The slightly enlarged cut out window still allows for sufficient coverage or overlap of any paper border around the image, thereby supporting the image, and negating any concerns about the color of the substrate the image is mounted against showing up in the completed framed item.
+All artwork less than 20 inches on each side has mat windows cut ¼ inch smaller, which allows for an overlap of just 1/8 inch for each side.
+Openings for images 20 inches and larger on both sides are cut ½ inch smaller.
+The slightly enlarged window opening still allows for sufficient coverage or overlap of any paper border around the image, thereby supporting the image, and negating concerns that the substrate the image is mounted against will show up in the completed framed item.